Laver Cup Prize Money

 The remainder of this guide details an overview and complete breakdown of the Laver Cup’s prize money and historical data for reference and quick comparison.

-As a team event, prize money at the Laver Cup looks drastically different than your standard ATP tournament, where players earn more the further they progress at the event.
+As a team event, prize money at the Laver Cup looks drastically different than your standard ATP tournament, where players earn more the further they progress.
 Instead, participating players win a flat prize amount as winners or losers.

 Furthermore, where doubles participants usually earn less money at tournaments, there is no distinction.
 All team members win the same amount regardless of their participation across matches.